arubhardwaj/disambiguation/README.md

 After this, I followed all the steps described in [`gen_grandtedpatents.do`](https://github.com/arubhardwaj/disambiguation/blob/main/STATA/gen_grantedpatents.do) file.

-- I dropped all the rows from `patent_id` which were blank.
+- Dropped all the rows from `patent_id` which were blank.
-- I identified all the duplicates and removed it.
+- Identified all the duplicates and removed it.
 In this file there were only 2 entries with duplicates: "D251712" and "NONE".
 - Then I cross checked if there are anymore duplicates left?
 Fortunately, I found none.

 ## all_inventors.R